Jerry-Shaw/Nervsys/README.md

 ## Config "system.ini"

 "system.ini" locates right under the "core" folder, which contains most of the important setting sections.
+Always remember, do NOT delete any entry or section from "system.ini".

 ### SYS

     [SYS]
-    Holds system settings
+    ; TimeZone
     timezone = PRC

+    ; Application directory name
+    ; Set to empty if all app folders laying right under root directory app_path = app

+    ; Enable reading "cmd" content from URL cmd_in_url = on

 ### LOG